 - Treat pouch or pockets

-- High-value treats like Zuke’s PureNZ Bites and Z-Filets
+- High-value treats like Zuke’s PureNZ Bites or Z-Filets

 - 15-20 minutes to have fun and get goofy with your dog

 2. Pick a place of low stimulation for you and your dog.
-This will increase your success rate.
+Finding a training area with few distractions will increase your success rate.
 If you try doing too much too soon, the potential for failure increases.

 3. Attach the long line to your dog and hang onto the handle.
 The game is simple: you want your dog to chase you.
 (You don’t chase them.)